paulocilasjr/training-material/topics/teaching/tutorials/running-workshop/tutorial.md

 ## After the workshop

 1. Submit receipts for reimbursement
-2. Report any training errors or suggest improvements on GitHub, gitter or by email to the GTN
+2. Report any training errors or suggest improvements on GitHub, Matrix or by email to the GTN
 3. Update this document with anything that you did that wasn't listed.

 # Conclusion